 We intend to elect to be treated as a RIC under Subchapter M of the Code.
 As a RIC, we generally will not have to pay corporate-level federal income taxes on any income that we distribute to our stockholders as dividends.
 To qualify as a RIC, we must, among other things, meet certain source-of-income and asset diversification requirements (as described below).
-In addition, in order to be eligible for pass-through tax treatment as a RIC, we must distribute to our stockholders, for each taxable year, at least 90% of our "investment company taxable income," which is generally our net ordinary income plus the excess of realized net short-term capital gains over realized net long-term capital losses (the "Annual Distribution Requirement").
+In addition, in order to qualify for the special treatment accorded to RICs, we must distribute to our stockholders, for each taxable year, at least 90% of our "investment company taxable income," which is generally our net ordinary income plus the excess of realized net short-term capital gains over realized net long-term capital losses (the "Annual Distribution Requirement").